Haikai and haiku poetry

 - Yasuda, Kenneth.
 The Japanese Haiku.
 Charles E. Tuttle, 1957.

-Although an Internet search now yields over 700,000 references in English to Bashō, few sites contain biographical or bibliographical information that cannot be found in one of the major online encyclopedias.
+Although a Google search for the term "Bashō" now yields millions of results in English, few sites contain biographical or bibliographical information that cannot be found in one of the major online encyclopedias.
 It takes a large store of patience to wade through hundreds of sites simply for the pleasure of reading perhaps a half dozen translations on any one page.
 Information about Buson and Issa is, of course, much harder to come by, and even when available it is not normally very detailed (two or three notable exceptions appear below).
 Some of Buson’s paintings can be viewed at online museum sites, although again a great deal of clicking usually provides a rather meager reward.

 There are quite a few haiku-related sites online that offer original or translated poems; only those offering articles and/or other scholarly information are listed below.
 For a convenient list of online haiku sites, see the Raysweb website.